caussourd/easy_dev-cookbook/README.md

 My first Chef cookbook

 Cookbook to make the developers life easier:

+## recipe: apache_group
- - add users from the Developers group (or other as the group gid is an attribute) to the apache group
+Add users from the Developers group (or other group as the group gid is an attribute) to the apache group